-The intricate beaded designs on this dog-eared hat (fìlà abéti ajá) suggest that it was commissioned and worn by a high-ranking diviner, an expert who harnessed natural and spiritual resources on behalf of an individual.
-The iconography and patterns refer to the variety of gods (orisas) and forces called upon during Ifa divination, the traditional Yoruba religious system.
-The diamond border refers to the number four, which connotes balance, knowledge, and wisdom through divination.
-Esu—the trickster god within Ifa divination and the interlocutor between this world and the next—is represented by a three-dimensional face.
-Above Esu, the fish-legged figure represents Olokun, the god of the sea and the patron of bead artists, whose materials—glass beads—metaphorically come from the sea.
+The intricate beaded designs on this dog-eared hat (fìlà abéti ajá) suggest that it was worn by a high-ranking diviner, an expert who harnessed natural and spiritual resources on behalf of the community.
+The imagery refers to the forces and gods (orishas) called upon during Ifá, the indigenous Yoruba practice of divination.
+Esu, the trickster god and the interlocutor between this world and the next, is represented by a three-dimensional face.
+The fish-legged figure above Esu represents Olokun, the god of the sea and patron of bead artists, whose materials—glass beads—metaphorically come from the sea.
 Beginning in the late eighteenth century, European-made glass seed beads, traded by colonial merchants, entered Nigeria and quickly became markers of status.
 The tiny, irregularly sized beads help date this hat: mass-produced beads, usually larger and brighter, were not available until later in the twentieth century.

 Christie’s Paris, Art d’Afrique, d’Océanie et d’Amérique du Nord, sale code SOVEREIGN-4025.
 23 June 2015, Paris.

 Christie’s South Kensington, Ltd. Art and Ethnography from Africa, the Pacific and the Americas, sale code: ETH 3826.
 3-4 July 1990, London.